pfheatwole/thesis/meta/discussion.rst

   code for the circle fitting, I could even have a few screenshots to show it off.

+* Limitations of the *circle method*:

+  * Target needs to be circling

+  * Assumes constant airspeedx

+  * The naive implementation is really sensitive to noise, so it needs to average over a significant period of time.
+The more samples you average over the worse the precision (averaging discards information)

 * I'm assuming the particle filter must rely on position only data from the IGC file, but couldn't it incorporate "external" information?
 There are many rich resources: mean weather values for the region, radiosonde data,